Sita (2019 film)

 Sita is a 2019 Indian Telugu-language romantic action film directed by Teja and produced by Sunkara Ramabrahmam.
-The film stars Kajal Aggarwal as the titular character along with Bellamkonda Sreenivas and Sonu Sood.
+The film stars Bellamkonda Sreenivas, Kajal Aggarwal as the titular character, and Sonu Sood.
 The music was composed by Anoop Rubens with cinematography by Sirsha Ray and editing by Kotagiri Venkateswara Rao.
-This film was inspired by a Hollywood film released in 1988 named Rain Man.
-The film was released on 24 May 2019 to negative reviews with praise for Kajal’s performance.
+This film was inspired by the 1988 Hollywood film Rain Man.
+Sita was released on 24 May 2019 to negative reviews with praise for Kajal’s performance.
 The film eventually became a box office failure.

 Plot

-A four-year-old boy named Raghuram is left in a monastery by Anand Mohan and is promised that Sita will come to take care of him.
+Raghuram, a four-year-old boy, is left in a monastery by Anand Mohan.
+He is promised that Sita will come to take care of him.
 Anand makes Ram promise that he too will take care of Sita in return.

-Years later, V. Sita Mahalakshmi is an ambitious and successful, yet arrogant and selfish businesswoman, who manipulates people for her own gain.
-One day, she meets MLA Basavaraju, a crooked minister, to help her in evacuating a slum from the land she purchased to build a mall.
+Years later, V. Sita Mahalakshmi is an ambitious and successful, yet arrogant and selfish businesswoman who manipulates people for her own gain.
+One day, she meets Basavaraju, a crooked MLA, to help her in evacuating a slum from the land she purchased to build a mall.
 In return, Basava asks Sita to marry him (though he is already married), which she declines.
 He then asks her to be in a live-in relationship for a month, to which she agrees and signs a contract.
-The slum is removed from the land and Sita parties with her staff, where Basava arrives, but she refuses to honor the deal.
-Irritated by her behavior, Basava starts putting business pressure on Sita by bribing or intimidating the officers into stopping the mall she is working on and threatening the man who gave Rs.
-25 crore to Sita for her business development to make her repay the loan immediately.
+The slum is removed from the land, and Sita departs with her staff.
+Basava arrives, but she refuses to honor the deal.
+Irritated by her behavior, Basava pressures Sita by bribing or intimidating the officers into stopping the mall she is working on and threatening the man who gave her Rs.
+25 crore for her business development to make her repay the loan immediately.

 During this time, Sita learns that her estranged father Anand has died, so she plans to inherit ₹5000 crores worth of property owned by him to pay off the loan.
-The lawyer reveals that Anand left only a mangalsutra in her name, and she is shocked upon knowing that the property was transferred to his long lost cousin brother Ram, who stays in Bhutan.
+The lawyer reveals that Anand left only a mangalsutra in her name, and she is shocked upon learning that the property was transferred to his long-lost cousin brother Ram, who stays in Bhutan.
 With her friend Chakram and PA Rupa, Sita travels to Bhutan and meets Ram, who is eagerly waiting for her.
 Ram is an intellectually disabled man, but is very intelligent and always remembers the promise that he made to his uncle that he must take care of Sita, and she will take care of him.
-He always wears two watches in which one shows his heartbeat, wanting everything to be as per the timing.
+He always wears two watches, one of which shows his heartbeat, wanting everything to be as per the timing.
 Sita threatens Ram to give her property back, and in a helpless situation, she asks him to come with her without informing the monastery.